Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 If you’re not sure if you are eligible to file a lawsuit, call our hair relaxer lawyers today and we’ll discuss your legal options with you for free.

-Which Chemicals Are In Hair Straighteners?
+Which Chemicals Are in Chemical Hair Relaxers?

 Chemical hair straightener and relaxer products can may contain potentially harmful chemicals, including:

-- Phthalates: These chemicals, such as DEHP, improve fragrances’ retention and stability, and help products stick to hair.
+- Phthalates: These endocrine disrupting chemicals, such as DEHP, improve fragrances’ retention and stability, and help products stick to hair.
 However, they have been linked with health problems such as uterine cancer and breast cancer.

 - Bisphenol A (BPA): This industrial chemical is used in the manufacturing of polycarbonate plastic.